Path analysis (computing)

-Path analysis, is the analysis of a path, which is a portrayal of a chain of consecutive events that a given user or cohort performs during a set period of time while using a website, online game, or eCommerce platform.
+Path analysis is the analysis of a path, which is a portrayal of a chain of consecutive events that a given user or cohort performs during a set period of time while using a website, online game, or eCommerce platform.
 As a subset of behavioral analytics, path analysis is a way to understand user behavior in order to gain actionable insights into the data.
 Path analysis provides a visual portrayal of every event a user or cohort performs as part of a path during a set period of time.

 While it is possible to track a user's path through the site, and even show that path as a visual representation, the real question is how to gain these actionable insights.
 If path analysis simply outputs a "pretty" graph, while it may look nice, it does not provide anything concrete to act upon.

 Examples

 In order to get the most out of path analysis the first step would be to determine what needs to be analyzed and what are the goals of the analysis.
 A company might be trying to figure out why their site is running slow, are certain types of users interested in certain pages or products, or if their user interface is set up in a logical way.

 Now that the goal has been set there are a few ways of performing the analysis.
-If a large percentage of a certain cohort, people between the ages of 18–25, logs into an online game, creates a profile and then spends the next 10 minutes wandering around the menu page, then it may be that the user interface is not logical.
+If a large percentage of a certain cohort, people between the ages of 18 and 25, logs into an online game, creates a profile and then spends the next 10 minutes wandering around the menu page, then it may be that the user interface is not logical.
 By seeing this group of users following the path that they did a developer will be able to analyze the data and realize that after creating a profile, the “play game” button does not appear.
 Thus, path analysis was able to provide actionable data for the company to act on and fix an error.

 In eCommerce, path analysis can help customize a shopping experience to each user.
 By looking at what products other customers in a certain cohort looked at before buying one, a company can suggest “items you may also like” to the next customer and increase the chances of them making a purchase.
 Also, path analysis can help solve performance issues on a platform.
 For example, a company looks at a path and realizes that their site freezes up after a certain combinations of events.
 By analyzing the path and the progression of events that led to the error, the company can pinpoint the error and fix it.